Find high quality parts at an affordable price HERE!

 Solution:

-You’re going to need to replace the entire seat belt system.
-That includes the belt itself, the locks, and the pretensions.
-We have the entire seatbelt unit in stock for every seat in the Outlander, so you can get your replacements delivered straight to you.
+You will need to replace the entire seat belt system, including the belt itself, the locks, and the pretensioners.
+We have the complete seatbelt units available in stock for every seat in the Outlander, so you can have your replacements delivered directly to you.

 Difficulty level